Blackmamoth/sshsync/README.md

 ## Upcoming Features 🛣️

-- Initial implementation of execution history and logging
+- Live results display (--live flag) to show command outputs as they complete
+- Performance optimizations for large server fleets
 - Support for additional authentication methods
-- Performance optimizations for large server fleets
 - Automated versioning using release-please for streamlined releases

 ## License 📄